gregbeech/elgato-keylight/README.md

-# Elgato Key Light turn on/off with Zoom
+# Elgato Key Light turn on/off with webcam

 Detects camera on/off events and enables/disables Elgato Key Lights on MacOS.
 May work with other light variants (e.g. Air) but not tested as I don't have any.